What is a Kilim? And How it Differs from a Rug

 In today’s interiors, the two textiles bring different feelings:

 • A kilim adds a lightweight, textural layer.
-Its flat weave sits comfortably in contemporary, minimal spaces, blending old-world craft with modern design.
-They drape beautifully, can be hung as art, and move easily between rooms.
+Its flat weave sits comfortably in contemporary, minimal spaces, where texture and proportion often matter more than ornament.
+They drape naturally, can be hung as art, and move easily between rooms.

 • A rug offers warmth and softness underfoot.
 Its pile makes it ideal for cozy, high-traffic areas and for creating a sense of luxury and richness.